 Methods for Suppression

-Campaign Execution Blacklist App
+Campaign Execution Exclusion App

 One of the usages for the old Suppression Rules app have been to suppress contacts with specific email addresses or from certain domains.
 Luckily we now have this dedicated app to do exactly this.
 Additionally you can import CSV lists directly into the app and also provide a reason text for every entry.

-See also documentation on Campaign Execution Blacklist.
+See also documentation on Campaign Execution Exclusion.

 Communication Category Limits App